santagoy/san-tagoy-xyz/content/posts/better-coffee.md

 A hope you're worth certainly.
 Coveting doesn't suit me.
 I wouldn't love it if we had made it.
-Unfortunately what I have made is this:
+Unfortunately what I made is this:
       I am at least now someone who, unlike that self in that one nightmare after a day or two of forgetting my meds,